scm-manager/website/README.md

 ## Need help?

 Looking for more guidance?
-Full documentation lives [in the SCM-Manager repository](https://scm-manager.org/docs/).
+Full documentation lives on our [homepage](https://www.scm-manager.org/docs/) or the dedicated pages for our [plugins](https://www.scm-manager.org/plugins/).
 Do you have further ideas or need support?

 - **Community Support** - Contact the SCM-Manager support team for questions about SCM-Manager, to report bugs or to request features through the official channels.
 [Find more about this here](https://www.scm-manager.org/support/).